visualizersdotnl/FM-BISON/README.md

 We stand on the shoulders of thousands of creative innovators, engineers, artists *and* the public domain and we invite you to profit from the work we are doing to take FM to another level.

+Because FM synthesis is highly, notoriously so, programmable we aim to offer a wide variety of
+possibilities: from rumbling analog bass lines to sound effects to patches that feel like you're playing an actual instrument.

 Our code is open to study, disassemble, improve and use in any way you like, so long as you adhere to the MIT license.